Kamchatka Peninsula: History and exploration

 In 1920, Russian leader Vladimir Lenin offered a 60-year lease of the peninsula to the United States.

 World War II (1939–1945) hardly affected Kamchatka except for its role as a launch site for the invasion of Manchuria in August 1945.
-After the war, the Soviet authorities declared Kamchatka a military zone: it remained closed to Soviet citizens until 1989 and to foreigners until 1990.
+After the war, the Soviet authorities declared Kamchatka a military zone.
+Vilyuchinsk, located on the Kamchatka Peninsula about 20 kilometers (12 mi) across Avacha Bay from Petropavlovsk-Kamchatsky, was founded as Sovetsky in 1968 through the amalgamation of three earlier settlements that supplied the Soviet Navy as a submarine constructor; it remains the home base of the Russian Pacific fleet.
+The Kura Missile Test Range, an intercontinental ballistic missile impact area located 130 km northeast of the settlement of Klyuchi, was developed beginning in 1955.
+Kamchatka remained closed to unauthorised Soviet citizens until 1989 and to foreigners until 1990.

+From 1946 to 1949, around 50,000 North Koreans went to Kamchatka as workers.
+Several thousand refused to repatriate after the end of their contract, which has led to a community of around 1,800 by 2020.

-Avacha Bay has been the scene of massive die-off of benthic marine organisms in September-October 2020.
+Avacha Bay was the scene of massive die-off of benthic marine organisms in September–October 2020.

 Fauna and flora

 Kamchatka boasts abundant flora.
-The variable climate promotes different flora zones where tundra and muskeg are dominant, succeeded by grasses, flowering shrubs, and forests of pine, birch, alder and willow.
+The variable climate promotes different flora zones.
+Tundra and muskeg are dominant at higher elevations, with meadows and sparse forests with grasses, flowering shrubs, and forests of pine, birch, alder, and willow in the lowlands.
+Kamchatka Taiga of Yeddo spruce with Dahurian larch and Asian white birch grows in the Central Kamchatka Depression.
 The wide variety of plant forms spread throughout the Peninsula promotes a similar diversity in animal species that feed off the flora.
 Although Kamchatka is mostly tundra, deciduous and coniferous trees are abundant, and forests can be found throughout the peninsula.

-Kamchatka boasts diverse and abundant wildlife.
+Kamchatka has diverse and abundant wildlife.
 This is due to many factors, including a wide range of climates; diverse topography and geography; many free-flowing rivers; proximity to the highly productive waters of the northwestern Pacific Ocean, the Bering, and the Okhotsk Seas; low human population density; and minimal development.
 The peninsula also boasts the southernmost expanse of Arctic tundra in the world.
-However, commercial exploitation of marine resources and a history of fur trapping has taken its toll on several species.
+Nonetheless, commercial exploitation of marine resources and a history of fur trapping has taken its toll on several species.